ljw1004/csharpspec/csharp/unsafe-code.md

     ;
 ```

-A fixed size buffer declaration may include a set of attributes (§17), a `new` modifier (§10.2.2), a valid combination of the four access modifiers (§10.2.3) and an `unsafe` modifier (§18.1).
+A fixed size buffer declaration may include a set of attributes ([Attributes](attributes.md#attributes)), a `new` modifier ([Modifiers](classes.md#modifiers)), a valid combination of the four access modifiers ([Type parameters and constraints](classes.md#type-parameters-and-constraints)) and an `unsafe` modifier ([Unsafe contexts](unsafe-code.md#unsafe-contexts)).
 The attributes and modifiers apply to all of the members declared by the fixed size buffer declaration.
 It is an error for the same modifier to appear multiple times in a fixed size buffer declaration.

 A fixed size buffer declaration is not permitted to include the `static` modifier.